slamice/wri/hipsters/chapter01.md

 Parties like these were brutally exhausting without something substantial to dull me.
 Weed was usually the norm but light drinking was another option I took up.
 I never overindulged, but inhaled just enough to feel like it was working.
 Two beers were enough for me that night.

 So I left Selina at the party and I walked home.
 My steps were slow and my direction was mostly aimless.
 I counted the buildings I passed and the people who stood outside the few clubs that remained open.
 I passed a native indian prostitute who puffed up her boobs into the hole of her v-neck.
 I passed by the many overnight parked cars.
-A couple, if they were that legitimately, stratled me with their discreet argument as I passed by a random car.
+A couple, if they were that legitimately, startled me with their discreet argument as I passed by a random car.

 I was sketched out, my hands were in my pockets, my right gripping my keys and flipping through them.